 Pachinko Game.
 You are in a pinball machine-like stage, where you need to maneuver Mario to collect eight Red Coins.
 The difficulty comes from one single thing: the "launcher" that propels Mario into the machine makes him go so fast, it's insanely hard to get him to land where you want to.
-He even goes too fast for you to use FLUDD to correct any fuck-ups unless you somehow touch one of the openings of the machine and don't get knocked down to your doom.
+He even goes too fast for you to use FLUDD to correct any mistakes unless you somehow touch one of the openings of the machine and don't get knocked down to your doom.
 Even if you collect all coins, you still need to get back into the machine to actually get the Shine.
 What also doesn't help is that if you skip the launcher by wall kicking up and out, you get flung to the right anyway for some undefined reason.